Cleaning, protecting and restoring boat fabrics – furnishings

 At the start and end of the season, wash all seat covers, pillows, duvets, and bedding.
 Removable rugs can be taken out and washed, carpets can be sprinkled with a carpet cleaner (including wall carpeting on older boats), and vacuumed to freshen them.

 Steam cleaners are a great way to get a deeper, more disinfecting clean to the area.
 The hot steam may also help reactivate the old glue in some of the wall carpeting, and keep it from peeling off on boats that are twenty to thirty years old.
-Steam will also kills off unwanted visitors hiving in inaccessible places such as under refrigerators and grooved flooring.
+Steam will also kills off unwanted visitors hiding in inaccessible places such as under refrigerators and grooved flooring.

 Spot cleaning of surfaces can be easily achieved in Spring cleaning and throughout the season with our range of interior cleaning products and a few handily stowed microfibre cloths.